 Expose the service running on the cluster

 kubectl port-forward svc/ww-gitops-weave-gitops -n flux-system 9001:9001

-Open the dashboard and login using either the cluster user or OIDC based on your configuration.
+Open the dashboard and login using either the emergency cluster user or OIDC based on your configuration.
 If you followed the example above, the emergency user will be configured with the username set to

-admin, and the password is the non-encrypted value you provided as $PASSWORD.
+admin.
+The password to the non-encrypted value you provided as